-- If racks are still located in the rinsing water vessels, they are to be removed and stored temporarily in water outside of the instrument. - Write down the position of the removed rack to ensure that the staining process can be resumed again after removing the blockade. - The neighboring reagent vessels are to be covered for protection and can remain in the instrument for the time being. - 1.
-Open the instrument cover if the warning message (\rightarrow "Fig. 118") appears. - 2.
-Carefully remove the rinsing water and, if necessary, the neighboring reagent vessels over the drainage sieve (\rightarrow P. 117 7.12 Water drainage).
+- If racks are located in the rinsing water vessels ( $\rightarrow$ "Fig. 122-1"), they must be removed ( $\rightarrow$ "Fig. 122-2") and stored temporarily in water outside of the instrument ( $\rightarrow$ "Fig. 122-3"). - Write down the position of the removed rack to ensure that the staining process can be resumed again after removing the blockage. - The neighboring reagent vessels are to be covered for protection and can remain in the instrument for the time being. - If the water level in the drain pan falls below the critical level during the solving process, the message (→ "Fig. 120") disappears and another message on the display informs the user that the staining process can be continued. - 3.
+Carefully remove the rinsing water vessels ( $\rightarrow$ "Fig. 122-4") and, if necessary, the neighboring reagent vessels over the drainage sieve ( $\rightarrow$ P. 116 7.12 Water drainage).